 - All military, law enforcement and other emergency service costumes should be easily distinguishable from official uniforms.

-- Roller blades, roller skates and skateboards will not be allowed in the convention center.
+- Roller blades, roller skates and skateboards will not be allowed in the Marathon Music Works.

 - Stilts are not allowed.